 Literature Review

-1. Shielding Failure Analysis
+a.
+Shielding Failure Analysis

 When a flashover is triggered by a lightning strike, the voltage at the highest point of the transmission tower will reach its maximum value at the peak of the lightning current.
-Therefore, the voltage at the top of the tower, (VTT), can be expressed in terms of the lightning current, I(t).
+Therefore, the voltage at the top of the tower (VTT) can be expressed in terms of the lightning current, I(t).

 (dI(t))/dt is a measure of lightning steepness, LT represents inductance of the tower and RE signifies tower footing resistance.
 To compute LT, it is necessary to obtain the values of the tower surge impedance, ZT, tower height, HT, and the speed of light, c.

-2. Back-Flashover Analysis
+b.
+Back-Flashover Analysis

-Probability, denoted as Ic, of the initial stroke current surpassing the critical current, Ic, can be approximated as:
+The probability, denoted as Ic, of the initial stroke current surpassing the critical current, Ic, can be approximated as:

-SUTT 70 kV Parakan-Kadipaten Profile
+Profile SUTT 70 kV Parakan-Kadipaten

 Lightning Characteristics & Statistics